Daoist Traditions College Policies

 - allow our healing presence to be the guiding principle for all actions.

 Students are expected to attend each class session as absences result in lower achievement.
 Each student is responsible for knowing the attendance regulations for each class as stated on the syllabus and complying with it.
 Students are responsible for the content of any missed classes including anything that is announced, distributed or discussed.
 It is expected that students will, as a courtesy, notify the instructor if they will miss class for any reason.
-For a complete reference of our Attendance Policy, please refer to the Student Handbook and MAOM Course Catalog.
+For a complete reference of our Attendance Policy, please refer to the MAOM Course Catalog.

 Request for Accommodation

-Daoist Traditions will make reasonable accommodations for qualified individuals under the Americans with Disabilities Act (ADA) and/or Section 504 of the Rehabilitation Act of 1973 and for members’ sincerely held religious beliefs or practices, unless doing so would result in an undue hardship, safety, and/or health risk.
+Daoist Traditions will make reasonable accommodations for qualified individuals under the Americans with Disabilities Act (ADA) and/or Section 504 of the Rehabilitation Act of 1973 and members’ sincerely held religious beliefs or practices unless doing so would result in an undue hardship, safety, and/or health risk.
 “Undue hardship” is a practice, procedure, or financial cost, which unreasonably interferes with business operations at the College.
 Students should not approach individual faculty members with accommodation requests.

-Americans with Disabilities Act (ADA) and/or Section 504: Individuals who believe that they qualify for accommodations must make the request in writing to the Vice President by using the Accommodation Request for Disability form.
+Americans with Disabilities Act (ADA) and/or Section 504: Individuals who believe that they qualify for accommodations must request in writing to the Vice President by using the Accommodation Request for Disability form.
 If a student knows of an accommodation need in advance, the request should be made at least 3 weeks before the start of the semester to allow time for the approval process and any adjustments.
 In some cases, it may be helpful for a student to attend the first week of classes to evaluate the classroom environment and determine the possible adjustments before making a specific request.
 Other requests for accommodations should be made as soon as the issue is identified.
 Requests will be considered on a case-by-case basis and may involve consultation with outside parties, such as Vocational Rehabilitation or medical professionals.

 Religious Accommodations: Students are encouraged to review the academic calendar and course syllabi at the start of each semester to determine if there are dates that conflict with religious observances.
 Students requesting absence from class, excuse from an exam day, or modifications of an academic deadline, should submit the Request for Religious Accommodation form before the end of Week 2 of the semester.
 Late requests for unanticipated conflicts requiring religious observance, such as a death in the family, will be considered.